-Three Truths: 3 Things I have Felt Intense Shame About
+Blog: Three Truths - 3 Things I have Felt Intense Shame About

 This article feels quite vulnerable, perhaps too vulnerable, I don't know.
 Trigger warning - feelings of shame, insecurity, issues in relationships, desire for love

-Hopefully, it will make people more aware of what can be going on inside a person without you knowing (depression, self - loathing)
+Hopefully, this will help people more aware of what can be going on inside a person without them knowing (depression, self - loathing)

 1. ‘Please go!
 No, don’t Leave Me!’